 For 18 months, I worked with Meredith Cheshire to develop The Tabernacle Experience, a bible based meditation program.
 Originally conceived as a two-day retreat in which participants are immersed in a series of progressively expansive guided meditations, The Tabernacle Experience is now available online at tabernaclemeditation.com

 I was first approached by Meredith in August of 2014.
-She had been a trainer at The Monroe Institute and was familiar with my work with Hemi-Sync®.
+She is a trainer at The Monroe Institute and was familiar with my work with Hemi-Sync®.
 I was drawn to the challenge of designing the audio for an entire workshop, a two-day arc allowing participants to more fully explore meditative states through music, NLP anchoring techniques, and audio brainwave entrainment technologies, the synergies of which combine to help listeners dive deeper and deeper into meditative states of consciousness.

 In spite of my attraction to the scope of the project, I nevertheless wrestled with whether or not I should actually tackle the thing.
 I belong to no church, and though I am comfortable describing myself as a moral, even spiritual person, I’ve always drawn the line at calling myself “Christian”.
-I am leery of self-affirmed Christians, especially the loud ones.
-And I shake my head every time I hear a “Christian” use the Bible to bully others and legitimize narrow social constructs that limit people who are otherwise trying to live their best lives.
-While my faith may not be in Christ, I do believe in transformation through kindness, compassion, and acceptance, and I believe that The Tabernacle delivers on that.